 The first year on campus is the most important for students interested in off-campus study; it is the year that will lay the ground work for participating in experiential learning.
 Students need to discover programs that are available, to work with their advisors to learn how these programs will compliment their disciplines, and to begin choosing courses at Messiah with an understanding of the types of courses they can take off-campus.
 Because of curricular obligations, it is crucial that students in some majors (Education, Engineering, Nursing, Nutrition) exploration process as soon as they arrive on campus and in some cases, begin the application process soon after.

 - Let your advisor know that you are interested in studying off-campus.

-- Visit the Intercultural Office to discover options that may meet general education or major requirements for your field of study.
+- Visit the Agape Center for Local & Global Engagement to discover options that may meet general education or major requirements for your field of study.